TRZLedgerFoundation/native-to-trezoaanchor/example/README.md

 ## Client generation example

-This example will demonstrate how we can generate an Anchor Client for a Native program and use it in Javascript.
+This example will demonstrate how we can generate an TrezoaAnchor Client for a Native program and use it in Javascript.

 ### Requirements

 - Rust
-- Solana
+- Trezoa
 - Yarn or NPM
-- Native to Anchor
+- Native to TrezoaAnchor

 Make sure you've installed the required programs before continuing with the tutorial.